-powder with ten fluid ounces (or five hundred cubic centimetres) of this menstruum; pack firmly in a percolator; add more of the menstruum, and when the liquid begins to drop close the lower orifice of the percolator; set aside for forty-eight hours; then allow percolation to proceed, gradually adding the remainder of the menstruum and then more of the Alcohol until the Cotton Root Bark is exhausted.
-Reserve the first fourteen fluid ounces (or seven hundred cubic centimetres) of the percolate; remove the alcohol from the remainder by distillation; evaporate the residue to the consistence of a soft extract; dissolve this in the reserved percolate; add enough of the Alcohol to produce one pint (or one thousand cubic centimetres) of the Liquid Extract.
+IMPERIAL METRIC Cotton Root Bark, in No. 30 powder 20 ounces .
+1000 grammes Glycerin 5 fl. ounces · 250 cubic centimetres Alcohol (90 per cent.) .
+Mix the Glycerin with hundred and fifty cubic centing powder with ten fluid ounces (or five hundred cubic centimetres) of this menstruum; pack firmly in a percolator; add more of the menstruum, and when the liquid begins to drop close the lower orifice of the percolator; set aside for forty-eight hours; then allow percolation to proceed, gradually adding the remainder of the menstruum and then more of the Alcohol until the Cotton Root Bark is exhausted.
+Reserve the first fourteen fluid ounces (or seven hundred cubic centimetres) of the percolate; remove the alcohol from the remainder by distillation; evaporate the residue to the consistence of a soft extract; dissolve this in the reserved percolate; add enough of the Alcohol to produce twenty fluid ounces (or one thousand cubic centimetres) of the Liquid Extract.